NZME/react-native-google-one-tap/README.md

 # react-native-google-one-tap

-Google one tap sign in for react native
+Google one tap sign in for react native.
+Works only on Android.

 ## Installation